Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

 \subsection{Heredity of compositional state requires serial dilution interval to be below a critical threshold}

-Next, we analyze how bistability varies across the parameter space for the serial dilution (SD) protocol, consisting of the cycle interval $\varDelta t$ and the dilution factor $m$ ($=e^{\bar{\phi} \varDelta t})$.
-Here, we assume nonlinear reproduction rate functions that can show the bistability (i.e., satisfying the condition Eq.\,3 under the appropriate SD protocol).
-In this subsection, we use $r(x)x = \epsilon + \kappa x^2$ as an example of such a function.
-This function would be realized in a catalytic system consisting of two chemical reactions that generate each autocatalytic entity: a ``spontaneous" or ``background" chemical reaction where substrate S is converted to species X at a rate $\epsilon$, and a catalyzed reaction where S is converted to X in the presence of another molecule of X with the efficiency $\kappa$ (The square dependence of $x$ is realized by dimeric catalyst~\cite{wagner2020programming}, or multi-step reactions such as those in the modified \emph{Azoarcus} system described later in Sec.\,\ref{sec:coupledazoarcus}.).
-However, the results in this subsection are true for all nonlinear functions of $r(x)$ which are convex, i.e., $\frac{d^2r}{dx^2}>0$.
+We next determine how bistability depends on the SD cycle interval $\varDelta t$ and the dilution factor $m$ ($=e^{\bar{\phi} \varDelta t})$.
+As an illustrative nonlinear reproduction law satisfying Eq.\,\ref{eq:condition}, we use This function can arise from a ``spontaneous" or ``background" chemical reaction at rate $\epsilon$ combined with catalyzed reaction with the efficiency $\kappa$, for example through a dimeric catalyst~\cite{wagner2020programming}, or multi-step reactions such as those in the modified \emph{Azoarcus} system (discussed in Sec.\,\ref{sec:azoarcus}.).
+However, the bounds derived below apply more generally when $r(x)$ is convex, $\frac{d^2r}{dx^2}>0$.

-Fig.\,\ref{fig:delta_t}A shows the bifurcation diagram of the concentrations just before a dilution in the stationary trajectory, as we vary the cycle interval $\varDelta t$ in the SD protocol while keeping the dilution rate $\bar{\phi}$ fixed (note that the dilution factor $m$($=e^{\bar{\phi} \varDelta t}$) is \emph{not} fixed).
+Fig.\,\ref{fig:nullclines}B shows the bifurcation diagram of the concentrations just before a dilution in the stationary trajectory, as the cycle interval $\varDelta t$ in the SD protocol is varied while keeping the dilution rate $\bar{\phi}$ fixed (note that the dilution factor $m$($=e^{\bar{\phi} \varDelta t}$) is \emph{not} fixed).
 The bifurcation occurs at $\varDelta t = \varDelta t_c^{sd}$.
 If $\varDelta t$ is more than this critical value, the system is no longer bistable, i.e., it does not exhibit heredity of the compositional state.
-Similarly, if we fix the interval $\varDelta t$ and vary the dilution rate $\bar{\phi}$, the same bifurcation at which the bistability disappears is observed at $\bar{\phi} = {\phi}_c^{sd}$ (Fig.\,\ref{fig:delta_t}C).
-The phase diagram of the parameters in the protocols, $\varDelta t$, and $\bar{\phi}$ is drawn in Fig.\,\ref{fig:delta_t}D.
+Similarly, if we fix the interval $\varDelta t$ and vary the dilution rate $\bar{\phi}$, the same bifurcation at which the bistability disappears is observed at $\bar{\phi} = {\phi}_c^{sd}$ (Fig.\,\ref{fig:si_nullclines}A).
+The phase diagram of the parameters in the protocols, $\varDelta t$, and $\bar{\phi}$ is drawn in Fig.\,\ref{fig:nullclines}C.

-The critical value $\varDelta t_c^{sd}$ depends on the reproduction rate function $r(x)$ and its kinetic parameters (Fig.\,\ref{fig:delta_t}B).
+The critical value $\varDelta t_c^{sd}$ depends on the reproduction rate function $r(x)$ and its kinetic parameters (Fig.\,\ref{fig:si_nullclines}B).
 Using Eq.\,\ref{eq:condition}, the critical $\varDelta t$ at which the system loses bistability, $\varDelta t_c^{sd}$, in a case with $r(x)x = \epsilon + \kappa x^2$ is derived as